-The 100-foot spectacular Shellburg Falls is a hidden beauty deep in the ancient Santiam State Forest along the Stout Creek Canyon, 25 miles east of Salem.
+The 100-foot spectacular Shellburg Falls is a hidden beauty deep in the ancient Santiam State Forest along the Stout Creek Canyon, just 25 miles east of Salem.
 Shellburg Creek drops over a basalt ledge into a small misty pool that is surrounded by mossy boulders and rocks.
-A few hundred yards downstream the creek brings its water to Lower Shellburg Falls that is visible from the Shellburg Road near the bridge and picnic area.
+A few hundred yards downstream, the creek brings its water to Lower Shellburg Falls.
+This waterfall is visible from Shellburg Road near the bridge and the picnic area.

-There are a few developed trails connecting with each other.
-Their total distance is roughly 6 miles.
-All hikes initially starts from the parking area and locked gate at the Lower Shellburg Falls Trailhead.
+There are a few developed trails connected to each other.
+Their total distance is about 6 miles.
+All hikes initially start from the parking area and locked gate at the Lower Shellburg Falls Trailhead.
 The excellent gravel Shellburg Road provides an easy and refreshing 1.3-mile hike to a junction of trails.
 The first portion of the road goes through the private land and pastures with livestock.
 Some cows can cross the road.
 So, give them enough space and keep dogs on the leash.

 Shellburg Falls Trail

-Shellburg Falls Trail to Shellburg Falls is the most popular.
-Take the route on the left of the bridge that starts from the wooden staircase and hike up 0.3 miles straight along the creek side.
+The Shellburg Falls Trail to Shellburg Falls is the most popular route.
+Take the trail on the left of the bridge that starts from the wooden staircase and hike up 0.3 miles straight along the creekside.
 Soon you will hear and then see Upper Shelburg Falls.
 You can either walk down through moss-covered arches to an observation deck and the waterfall base or continue on the trail that runs behind the waterfall inside a large cavern.
 The grotto has been naturally formed within thousands of years by water which gradually eroded loose sediments.

 After the trail passes the cavern, it runs along the stream, crosses two bridges and reaches the Upper Trailhead with a parking lot (open May 20 through the end of October).

-Shellburg Falls trail is for hiking only.
-This trail is considered easy in difficulty, however, some parts of it such as steep stairs could be challenging for some hikers.
+This trail is for hiking only and considered easy in difficulty, however, a few parts of it such as steep stairs could be challenging for some hikers.

 Be cautious during winters and early springs.
 A portion of the trail in the cavern at the time of high water flow might get pretty slippery and muddy.
 Use good judgment and quality hiking boots.